Oldmopars/SW06-Sovol-Switchwire-Conversion/README.md

   If anyone would like to build a BETA version, let me know and I will share the files with you.
 I would love to have some others build it first and help me flush out any issues I may have overlooked.
   I look forward to sharing this with you all and hope to see many of these printers converted and doing great things.

-Please keep in mind that this is a BETA.
+Please keep in mind that this is a ALPHA.
 I have yet to convert a full printer and so much of this is untested.
 Please feel free to use these files and let me know if anything needs to be fixed or changed.
 I would love to get feedback and see your builds.

+May 9 2024
+I have updated the file.
+I have added the missing hardware and made some other changes.
+Please let me know if you find any issue with it.